 Retail, we're breaking up.
 It's not you, it's me.

-Love letters to retail - Correspondence #2 (read the first in the series)
+Love letters to retail - Correspondence #2 (read the last in the series)

 I hope you remain well; the news is filled with accounts of the failing health of your four walled home and I am so very concerned about you.
 I just hope that your family is taking good care of you, helping you develop the seamless commerce experiences that are required for your return to health.

 A chance meeting with your younger brother eCommerce provided a glimpse into how your family is dealing with your illness.
 I must say I was pleasantly surprised at how much your bro, eCom, had matured since we were last together pre-COVID.
 His growth is simply amazing, he may just be my new favorite family member – my apologies to you Retail.

 All kidding aside, I hope our time apart has provided you, my dearest retail, with a renewed passion to make the changes that are required to rebuild the relationship we once shared inside your four walls.
 Until that time, I hope you don’t mind if I spend my time with your brother eCommerce.
 For the sake of our future, I hope you miss me as much as I miss you.

 As a kid growing up, I observed my parents speaking about one relative or another and they seemed to always categorize each with one of the following comments: they were considered a success, full of potential or simply fighting the good fight.
 On the rare occasion that none of these adjectives applied, the phrase, "bless their heart", was always on hand.